Start-ups to watch out for in 2019

-Given that an increasing number of people in the world are displaced from their home countries by war or political turbulence, it is great to see a startup which really highlights the skills these (often over-qualified) people have to offer.
+Given that an increasing number of people in the world are displaced from their home countries by war or political turbulence, it is great to see a startup that really highlights the skills these (often over-qualified) people have to offer.
 Chatterbox is an online language school created and delivered by refugees.

-The ethos of the company is to help refugees who face endemic levels of unemployment even though they are often very highly-qualified.
+The ethos of the company is to help refugees who face endemic levels of unemployment even though they are often very highly qualified.
 Working with partners like the Refugee Council, the Red Cross, and Citizens UK, the company provides digital tools including online booking and video classrooms.

 Chatterbox won the inaugural Next Billion prize at the Global Education & Skills Forum in March 2018, which recognises ed-tech startups having a positive impact on education in poor and emerging countries.